Correcting the White and Black Point

 - Select either ColorLogic Default or ISO 13655.

-- Click the Reset button to discard the slider modifications.
+- Click the Reset button to discard any slider modifications.

 - Click Start to apply the corrections.
-The dialog will close automatically after calculation.
+The dialog is closed automatically after the calculation.